Guide to logging on and general navigation of the Lecture Capture system as well as viewing and downloading recordings.

 Accessing Lecture Capture through the website or app

-To log in to Lecture Capture directly, visit lecture.unimelb.edu.au and log into Lecture Capture using your University credentials.
+You can log in to Lecture Capture directly using your University credentials.
 Staff can also download the Echo360 mobile apps.

 Login page for Echo360 and University SSO